FOLLOW US

 Exclusively listing your home offers advantages like:

 Exclusive agency listings are less common than exclusive right-to-sell agreements.
 Real estate professionals generally prefer exclusive right-to-sell listings because they guarantee commission.
-According to the National Association of Realtors (NAR), exclusive agency listings are so rare that they’re not even tracked.
+However, exclusive agency agreements can be useful in situations where sellers want broker representation but still want the freedom to find their own buyer and avoid commission.

 An exclusive agency listing gives the seller this rare combination of assistance from a broker and freedom.
 It saves the sellers money on commission when finding buyers by themselves, but it also requires careful planning with the broker to ensure that the sale goes through well.